-Each Senior car will be recognized while on the competition field using a plaque which is displayed on the dash, in the center of the windshield.
+Each Senior car will be recognized while on the competition field by the use of a plaque which is displayed on the dash, in the center of the windshield.
 It reads from the front as Senior Division, from the rear as the vehicle serial number.
 Plaques will be provided by CORSA following a vehicle's elevation to the Senior Division.